 Divorce is never easy, but an uncontested divorce is considerably “easier” than a contested divorce.
-If both parties are able to agree on how to divide property, who gets custody of the children and how child and spousal support should be paid, this is known as an uncontested divorce.
+If both parties can agree on how to divide property, who gets custody of the children, and how child and spousal support should be paid, it is known as an uncontested divorce.

-There are two types of uncontested divorces: mutual and negotiated.
+There are two types of uncontested divorce: mutual and negotiated.
 Mutual uncontested divorces are when both parties are in complete agreement; they simply need to file forms in most cases.

-A contested divorce, on the other hand, does involve a trial and generally takes much longer and is more expensive.
-After a attorney is hired, each party engages in “divorce discovery” where allegations are discussed, evidence and witnesses are gathered, etc.
+On the other hand, a contested divorce involves a trial and generally takes much longer and is more expensive.
+After an attorney is hired, each party engages in “divorce discovery,” where allegations are discussed, evidence and witnesses are gathered, etc.

 As indicated above, the benefits of an uncontested divorce are that:

 Couples who are in agreement on the division of assets, child custody, and support are eligible for an uncontested divorce online.
 This can include couples already in agreement about separation and division of property (a mutually agreeable version) or those who have sought the assistance of a mediator or lawyer (negotiated).

 Yes!
 If you and your spouse agree to have an amicable divorce, you can prepare for it online.
 You’ll need to check in which state you can start your case since they all have specific residency requirements.
 But it’s only a matter of location and does not affect your eligibility for an online procedure.

 Note that many states set a time period for when the divorce is official after papers are filed.
 Still, if both parties agree on the aforementioned details (assets, kids, etc.), the process can be straightforward.
 It is easiest when couples don’t share property or children, but it can be done.

 Filing for divorce yourself will mean that you have to negotiate with your spouse yourself, but many couples find it worth it.
 As for the court forms, you won’t have to look for them on your own or figure out how to fill them out.